gruenerapfel10/LeapExams/ARCHITECTURE.md

 5. Create a specialized UI component
 6. Add the new component to the UI factory

+### Adding a New Question Type

+1. Create a new modal class implementing the `QuestionModal` interface
+2. Define a Zod schema for validation
+3. Create a React component for rendering
+4. Register the new modal in the `ModalRegistry`
+5. Update level-specific handlers to use the new modal

 ## Benefits

-- **Extensibility**: New exam types can be added without modifying existing code
+- **Extensibility**: New exam types and question types can be added without modifying existing code
 - **Separation of Concerns**: UI, business logic, and data handling are clearly separated
-- **Specialized Experience**: Each exam type can provide a tailored experience
+- **Specialized Experience**: Each exam type and question type can provide a tailored experience
 - **Code Reuse**: Common functionality is shared through inheritance and composition
 - **Type Safety**: Zod schemas ensure consistent data structures
+- **Modular Design**: Question types are modular and can be reused across different exam types